dhruvkej9/dtu-convocation-checker/docs/SETUP_GUIDE.md

 ### **Step 2: Get Your Chat ID (1 minute)**

-1. Search for **@userinfobot** on Telegram
+1. Search for your new bot (from Step 1) in Telegram and start a conversation
-2. Start a chat with it by clicking "START"
+2. Send any message to it (like "Hello")
-3. It will reply with your user information
+3. Open this URL in your browser: https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates (Replace <YOUR_BOT_TOKEN> with your actual token)
-4. **SAVE YOUR CHAT ID** - It's a number like: `123456789`
+4. Look for "chat":{"id": followed by a number.
+That's your chat ID.
+Save it.

 ### **Step 3: Start Your Bot (Important!)**